 All kinds of drinks and snacks.

-Tips for the guide.
+Tips for the guide and driver.

 Anything else not mentioned in the included costs above.

 We believe emergency medical coverage is very essential for any traveler traveling to Nepal.
 Travel insurance exists to ensure that trekkers/travelers get medical help if things go wrong.
 For our treks and trekking peak expeditions in Nepal, you are highly recommended to get yourself insurance that takes account of trekking to 5000–6000m with helicopter evacuation.
 Lastly, make sure that you compare your insurance plans with others to get the right policy for you.

 Yes!
 A 25 % deposit of the full payment is required to book the respective trip package.
 We have very simple cancellation policy in case of your trip cancelled.

 The full payment due is after your arrival in Kathmandu and before the commencement of the particular trip package that was booked by the client.
 And if you deposit your full payment two month prior to your arrival we will give you the surprise gift upon your arrival at Hotel.